 Actors perform a scenario for the class, from which you must extract the pertinent facts for your case.
 You will draft an interoffice memo, a letter or memo to a non-lawyer client, and a trial or appellate brief.
 You will have the opportunity to edit other students’ papers and redraft documents, with the goal of improving your own writing skills.

 Draft documents typically written by law clerks and judges, such as bench briefs and appellate and trial court decisions.
 Working with a single fact pattern, you will conduct extensive research, write multiple drafts, meet individually with your instructors, and edit your classmates’ papers.
 Class discussions will focus on the role of judges and their opinions in the legal systems, as well as the relationship between a judge and law clerk.

 Conduct extensive research and draft documents related to civil litigation, including discovery-related documents, pleadings, and motions.
 You will complete multiple drafts of these documents, meet individually with your instructor to discuss the drafts, and engage in peer editing of your classmates’ papers.
 In class, you will discuss litigation strategy, research skills, and ethical and professional concerns.

 Draft or rework documents designed to persuade, including a statement of the case, a memo in support of a motion, and several sections of an appellate reply brief.
 You will complete multiple drafts, meet individually with the instructor to discuss the drafts, and engage in peer editing of your classmates’ papers.
 The class also includes discussions of persuasive writing strategies and in-depth analysis of examples of good and bad persuasive writing.

-Meet regularly with students to discuss their First-Year Writing Seminar assignments, and attend a bi-weekly class taught by the director of the Legal Writing and Appellate Advocacy Program.
+Meet regularly with students to discuss their Lawyering Skills Class assignments, and attend a bi-weekly class taught by the director of the Legal Writing and Appellate Advocacy Program.
 In addition to providing valuable assistance to first-year students, you will further improve your writing and research skills.